Meet the Researchers

 I hope your involvement in this research is enjoyable and inspiring.
 I really do believe that by working together, we can #repairthegap"

 This research collective is formed by Flinders University staff and students.
-Dr Siobhan Fitzpatrick is undertaking this research as part of her PhD under the expert supervision of Associate Professor Nicola Dean, Professor David Watson, Associate Professor Rosalie Grivell, and Dr Tamara Crittenden.
+Dr Siobhan Fitzpatrick is undertaking this research as part of her PhD under the expert supervision of Associate Professor Nicola Dean, Professor David Watson, and Dr Tamara Crittenden.

 Read their research bio's below: